gaia-adm/result-upload-service/README.md

 For building production image distribution/release/Dockerfile is used.
 Local shell script setup.sh is used to execute statements requiring proxy (i.e npm install).
 Examples:
-- docker build -t gaiaadm/result-upload-service:0.1 -f distribution/release/Dockerfile .
+- docker build -t gaiaadm/result-upload-service -f distribution/release/Dockerfile .

 For building image for development purposes, distribution/dev/Dockerfile can be used.
 The dev image is meant to be used for starting "nodemon server.js" which will automatically reload Node.js server after file change.
 The dev image doesn't start node.js automaticlly, instead it just starts shell.
 It also expects npm dependencies are already available.
 In dev environment one would setup mapping of "/src" to host file system.

 ## Running

 Execute:
-- docker run -d -p 9006:8080 -e AMQ_USER="admin" -e AMQ_PASSWORD="mypass" -e STORAGE_PATH="/upload" -v "/tmp:/upload" --link rabbitmq:amqserver --link sts:authserver --name result-upload-service gaiaadm/result-upload-service:0.1
+- docker run -d -p 9006:8080 -e AMQ_USER="admin" -e AMQ_SERVER="rabbitmq:5672" -e AUTH_SERVER="sts:8080" -e STORAGE_PATH="/upload" -v "/tmp:/upload" --link rabbitmq:rabbitmq --link sts:sts --name result-upload-service gaiaadm/result-upload-service:0.1

 When result-upload-service starts, it will create unique directory in /upload where uploaded files can be found.
 This directory can be found in log.
 For development purposes usage of /tmp is sufficient.
 For production it needs to be NFSv4 volume.
 Linking requires knowledge of container name/id we are linking to (i.e "sts", "rabbitmq" in example).